justintaddei/illusory/README.md

 ### Hooks

+> If any hook returns a promise, illusory will wait for the promise to resolve.

 - `beforeAttach(from, to)` —
 Called after the clone is created, but before the clone is appended to the DOM